We believe that, to create a truly inclusive financial system, we must begin by serving those who need it most.

 Shared norms and behaviors are the foundation of a beautiful community.
 Please read and support the effort.

 The Celo Ecosystem Venture Fund is a Polychain-led venture, supported by founding investors Andreessen Horowitz and Celo, with the goal of investing in and developing the Celo ecosystem.
 The fund aims to foster Celo’s mission of creating a more accessible monetary system by making strategic, seed-stage deployments into tools and services which will leverage Celo’s protocol to build new financial infrastructure in the developing world.

-“My grandparents were Mexican migrant farmers—I saw first hand how access to basic financial tools can save lives.”
+“My grandparents were Mexican migrant farmers—I saw first hand how access to basic financial tools can change lives.”

 Xochitl recently graduated from Stanford Graduate School of Business.
 Prior to Stanford, she was a Director at Cisco where she led expansion into 26 Emerging Markets.
 She is leveraging her background and expertise to explore Mexico as a potential launch country for Celo.
 Her key activities include country landscaping, user research, pilot scoping and implementation, analysis and final recommendations.